pnp/sp-dev-fx-webparts/samples/react-openai-summarise-page-content/README.md

 The code illustrates the following concepts:

 * using React for building SharePoint Framework client-side web parts
-* using OpenAI API in Azure Function
+* using Open AI API in Azure Function
 * using Microsoft Graph API to get only the text content of the page
 * using custom React Hooks
-* using Fluent UI FrameWork
+* using Fluent UI Framework

 ## References